What are we working on?

 • You're curious about the research process and want to know how we work.

-• You want to learn about dissipative systems and where the framework applies.
+• You want to learn about Persistence Dynamics and where the framework applies.

 contact@encounter.bio